Get safe and painless root canal treatment in Singapore with Dr Seah, a certified endodontist at Dr Seah Root Canal + Surgical Implant Clinic.

 Your endodontist may then schedule a follow-up appointment to assess your recovery.

-Endodontists utilise specialised equipment and techniques, such as digital imaging, cone beam CT, microscope, and ultrasonics which improve the precision and effectiveness of a conventional root canal treatment.
+Endodontists utilise specialised equipment and techniques, such as digital imaging, cone beam CT, microscopes, and ultrasonics, which improve the effectiveness of a conventional root canal treatment.

 Tooth or gum pain may be caused by a variety of reasons, so seeing a specialist is important.
 With their experience and training, specialists can diagnose complex cases and determine the best course of action, ensuring that all aspects of the tooth, including the root canal, are thoroughly assessed.

-Endodontists are able to help patients manage their dis-comfort during and after the procedure, offering various anaesthetic options and post-treatment care to minimise dis-comfort.
+Endodontists are able to help patients manage their discomfort during and after the procedure, offering various anaesthetic options and post-treatment care.

 By choosing a specialist, you will increase the likelihood of preserving your natural tooth, avoiding the need for extraction and maintaining the integrity of your dental structure.

 The cost of root canal treatment in Singapore varies widely due to factors such as the complexity of your condition, the specialist’s experience level, the type of tooth being operated on and the type of crown you choose.
-Please schedule a consultation visit with Dr Seah to check on the status of your tooth as each case must be reviewed on its status and merits.
+Please schedule a consultation visit with Dr Seah to check on the status of your tooth, as the cost will vary on a case-by-case basis.

 There are a range of endodontic services available to address all your dental needs.

-Utilising trusted technology for minimal dis-comfort and efficient procedures.
+Utilising specialised technology for minimal discomfort and efficient procedures.

 Correcting previous root canal treatments which have failed so as to give the tooth another chance to stay in the dental arch.

-Specialised surgeries for complex cases, usually with cysts or persistent discharging sinus tracts to aim for the best possible outcomes.
+For a good prognosis on dental conditions involving cysts, persistent sinus tracts, or any other form of complex cases, specialised surgeries are required.
 During surgery, a biopsy can also be done to examine the tissue.
 In complex cases where there is bone loss, bone regenerative techniques can also be performed concurrently to save the tooth.

 Professional management and treatment of cracked teeth for better long-term dental health.